chouglesaud/waitapp/README.md

 # Now you are ready to go.

-1- first clone or download the repository
+- first clone or download the repository
-2- go to waitapp directory
+- go to waitapp directory

 ```
 cd waitapp
 ```

-start the server (enter in terminal)
+start the server

 ```
 npm install